 We know that going back to school in your 30s or 40s might sound frightening.
 You already have many challenges to take care of, like work, family, or personal projects.
 Why would you add another one to the list?

-There is no such thing as having an "old brain."
+There is no such thing as having an "old brain"

-Another concern of yours might be that you, “will stand out like a sore thumb among all the teens.”
+Another concern of yours might be that you “will stand out like a sore thumb among all the teens.”
 Granted, the average age for attending college is between 18 and 25, according to the Hamilton Project.
 Still, that does not mean that you will be the only adult.